justalilibit/CSB5_gen_reg/CSB5_Boll_Lilian.md

     pyplot.show()
 ```

-By changing the value for a1 accordingly, I obtained the following three graphs for different values of a1.
-We see that for the first value of a1, there is no oscillation observed.
-With an increase of a1, we see that the system starts to oscillated faster and faster which reflects in the number of pulses in the plots.
+By changing the value for a1 (the basal expression) accordingly, we obtain the following three graphs presented in figure 2.
+For the first plot showing a value of a1=0.05, we observe the excitable state, where the cell enters the competent state.
+We observe no oscillation.
+With an increase of a1 to 0.05, we see that the system starts to oscillated, the state enters the oscillatory state.
+When increasing the basal expression a1 further, the system oscillates even faster which reflects in the number of pulses in the plots.

 ![ex2.png](img/ex2.png)
+___Figure 2___: _Activator-Repressor Model for different values of a1._ Upper left: a1=0.005; upper-right a1=0.007; lower-left: a1=0.01.

 ---
 ## EXERCISE 3